Multi-scale Dynamic Wake Modeling and Prediction of Floating Offshore Wind Turbines via Physics-Informed Neural Networks and Fourier Neural Operators: Introduction

-To address these limitations and enhance efficiency, researchers have explored leveraging existing operator structures \cite{xiong2024koopman, li2020neural}.
-A prominent realization is the Fourier Neural Operator (FNO), which parameterizes the integral kernel in the Fourier domain \cite{li2020fourier}.
-By utilizing the Fast Fourier Transform (FFT), FNO achieves quasi-linear computational complexity, significantly accelerating inference compared to traditional numerical solvers.
-This formulation ensures discretization invariance, enabling consistent predictions across varying mesh resolutions and zero-shot generalization to unseen discretizations~\cite{azizzadenesheli2024neural,li2023fourier,lingsch2023beyond,sun2023next,kossaifi2023multi,rahman2022u}.
-Therefore, FNO has been successfully applied to diverse scientific domains, including meteorological forecasting \cite{lam2023learning, pathak2022fourcastnet}, elastic wave modeling \cite{li2025feature}, airfoil dynamic stall~\cite{meng2023fast}, and turbulent flow simulations \cite{li2025attention, renn2023forecasting}.
+Most recently, operator learning has emerged as a transformative framework for learning mappings between infinite-dimensional function spaces, offering a mesh-independent alternative to conventional neural networks~\citep{kovachki2023neural, azizzadenesheli2024neural}.
+Within this paradigm, DeepONet \cite{lu2021learning} acted as a pioneer but faced scalability challenges.
+Besides, FNOs parameterize the integral kernel in the Fourier domain, achieving quasi-linear computational complexity via fast Fourier transform (FFT) \cite{li2020fourier}.
+This formulation ensures discretization invariance, allowing for zero-shot generalization across varying mesh resolutions~\citep{azizzadenesheli2024neural, li2023fourier}.
+Consequently, FNOs have been increasingly applied to diverse domains, including meteorological forecasting \cite{lam2023learning}, airfoil dynamic stall \cite{meng2023fast}, and turbulent flow simulations \cite{li2025attention, renn2023forecasting}.